Benudek/fastai-notebooks/MakePRs.md

----
-title: git Notes
----

-Chances are that you may need to know some git when using fastai - for example if you want to contribute to the project, or you want to undo some change in your code tree.
-This document has a variety of useful recipes that might be of help in your work.

 ## How to Make a Pull Request (PR)

 While this guide is mostly suitable for creating PRs for any github project, it includes steps specific to the `KONE` project repositories.

 Focus is exlaining how use the Automation scripts

-Disclaimer: Whereever we could, we 'stole' from fast.ai: https://docs.fast.ai/dev/git.html#how-to-make-a-pull-request-pr

 The following instructions use `USERNAME` as a github username placeholder.
 The easiest way to follow this guide is to copy-n-paste the whole section into a file, replace `USERNAME` with your real username and then follow the steps.